Canonically Jordan recoverable categories for modules over the path algebra of $A_n$ type quivers: Introduction

 First, note that the only nilpotent endomorphism $N$ such that $\JF(N) = \pmb{\lambda}$ is the zero morphism.
 Therefore, choosing $Y \in \rep(Q,\pmb{\lambda})$ is equivalent to taking a representation $Y$ such that $Y_q \cong \mathbb{K}$ if $q \in J$, and $Y_q = 0$ otherwise, without any other restrictions.
 We get that is a dense open set of $\rep(Q, \pmb{\lambda})$.
 Following this last statement, and by observing that $Z \cong X_J \ncong X$ for all $Z \in \Omega$, we conclude that $\mathscr{C}$ is not canonically Jordan recoverable. \end{proof} This result highlights the necessary condition to avoid the existence of two adjacent intervals among the set of intervals corresponding to indecomposable representations that generate $\mathscr{C}$.
 We define an \new{adjacency-avoiding} interval set as an interval set with no pair of adjacent intervals.

 We aim to prove that the adjacency-avoiding property also gives a sufficient combinatorial criterion to detect canonical Jordan recoverability. \begin{theorem} Let $Q$ be an $A_n$ type quiver, and $\mathscr{C}$ be a subcategory of $\rep_\mathbb{K}(Q)$.
-Write $\mathscr{J}$ for the interval set corresponding to the intecomposable representations that additively generate $\mathscr{C}$.
-Then $\mathscr{C}$ is canonically Jordan recoverable if and only if $\mathscr{J}$ is adjacency-avoiding. \end{theorem} This theorem completely characterizes the canonically Jordan recoverable subcategories of $\rep(Q)$ and specializes to give a previous result of Garver, Patrias, and Thomas for $A_n$ type quivers. \begin{cor}[\cite{GPT19}] For $Q$ an $A_n$ type quiver.
-Let $m$ be a vertex of $Q$.
-The category $\mathscr{C}_{Q,m}$ generated by the indecomposable representations $X_K$ for $K$ intervals containing $m$ is canonically Jordan recoverable. \end{cor} \begin{proof}[Proof] Let $K$ and $L$ be two intervals corresponding to two indecomposable representations of $\mathscr{C}_{Q,m}$.
+Write $\mathscr{J}$ for the interval set corresponding to the indecomposable representations that additively generate $\mathscr{C}$.
+Then $\mathscr{C}$ is canonically Jordan recoverable if and only if $\mathscr{J}$ is adjacency-avoiding. \end{theorem} This theorem completely characterizes the canonically Jordan recoverable subcategories of $\rep(Q)$ and specializes to give a previous result of Garver, Patrias, and Thomas for $A_n$ type quivers. \begin{cor}[\cite{GPT19}] Let $Q$ be an $A_n$ type quiver.
+For any $m \in Q_0$, the category $\mathscr{C}_{Q,m}$ generated by the indecomposable representations $X_K$ for $K$ intervals containing $m$ is canonically Jordan recoverable. \end{cor} \begin{proof}[Proof] Let $K$ and $L$ be two intervals corresponding to two indecomposable representations of $\mathscr{C}_{Q,m}$.
 By definition, $K \cap L \supseteq \{ m\}$.
-Therefore $K$ and $L$ are not adjacent, as two adjacent intervals must have an empty intersection.
+Therefore, $K$ and $L$ are not adjacent, as two adjacent intervals must have an empty intersection.
 We conclude the desired result by applying \cref{maintheorem}. \end{proof} To prove \cref{maintheorem}, we first describe the maximal adjacency-avoiding interval sets (for inclusion).
-After that, following a revisited version of the work of \cite{GPT19}, we give a recursive construction of the subcategories generated by indecomposable representations provided by these interval sets.
+After that, following a revised version of the work of \cite{GPT19}, we give a recursive construction of the subcategories generated by indecomposable representations provided by these interval sets.
 Then, we prove the main result for the linearly oriented case by showing that operations applied during the construction of those subcategories preserve the canonical Jordan recoverability.
-We conclude the result in the general case by reducing to the linearly oriented case.
+We conclude the result in the general case by reducing it to the linearly oriented case.